 A Cause page already has transaction support and does not need the Plugin.

-Why is the Plugin opening a new tab on mobile?
+Why is the Plugin opening a new tab on mobile devices?

-To control the brand experience.
+This helps control the overall experience for the donor.
 The tab closes after the donation occurs.